threecuptea/spark_tutorial_2/README.md

            to yarn-site.xml.

         5. The default of spark.sql.shuffle.partitions is 200 which is too high in test environment.
 I set it to num-executors(2) * executor-cores(4) = 8.
-My VM has 2 processors and 6 cores per processor.
-I added spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048' to avoid stackOverflow too.
+I added spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048'
+           to avoid stackOverflow too.
 Other common tuned up parameters are driver-memory and executor-memory.
            Another option is to set spark.dynamicAllocation.enabled to true.
            Running executors with too much memory often results in excessive garbage collection delays.
            64GB is a rough guess at a good upper limit for a single executor.
 HDFS client has trouble with tons of concurrent threads.
 A rough guess is that at most five tasks per executor can achieve full write throughput.
+           Running tiny executors with with a single core throws away the benefits running multiple tasks in a single JVM.

+           Node manager hierarchy is as the followings:
+           'yarn.nodemanager.resource.memory-mb' can have multiple executor container and each executor container have two parts: 'executor.memory' and 'spark.yarn.executor.memoryOverhead' which is the maximum of (384 or 0.07 * executor memory).

+           One node can host multiple executors ( no one-to-one requirement) and one executor can have multiple executor-core.

+           A Yarn cluster with 6 nodes, each equipped with 16 cores and 64GB of memory is best configured with --num-executor 17 --executor-core 5 --executor-memory 19GB instead of --num-executor 6 --executor-core 15 --executor-memory 63GB taking consideration of 'spark.yarn.executor.memoryOverhead' and AM (Appliocation Master must run in one core

+           The hierarchy of Spark execution: job, stage and tasks.
+The boundary of job is an action and the boundary of stage is transformation like *ByKey and re-partition, join, cogroup etc. which are involved shuffled read-write The boundary of tasks are decided by number of partitions of RDD that the stage is working on.
+The very root of data via textFile or hadoopFile are decided by inputFormat, ie HDFS block size (default = 64MB) groupByKey write whole object into memory buffer and reduceByKey only write aggregated value into memory The former requires more memory.

            See http://blog.cloudera.com/blog/2015/03/how-to-tune-your-apache-spark-jobs-part-2/ for the guideline

         6. There is difference between yarn client and cluster deploy-mode. (the default is client if not specify.
            Set --deploy-mode cluster to override).
-In client deploy-mode, the driver will be running on the machine you started the job.
-In cluster mode, the driver is running as a thread of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit application from a gateway machine that is physically co-located with your worker machines, client mode is appropriate.
+In client deploy-mode, the driver will be running on the machine you run spark-submit.
+In cluster mode, the driver is running on a core(as a thread) of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit application from a gateway machine that is physically co-located with your worker machines, client mode is appropriate.
 In client mode, the input and output of the application is attached to the console.
+In cluster mode, the output is in stadout.

            In yarn-cluster mode, the application master runs the driver, so it’s often useful to bolster its resources with the --driver-memory and --driver-cores properties.